Matías Jones

-Matías Martín Jones Mourigian (born 1 July 1991) is a Uruguayan footballer who currently plays for Danubio.
+Matías Martín Jones Mourigian (born 1 July 1991) is a Uruguayan footballer who plays as a midfielder for Dutch Tweede Divisie club HHC Hardenberg.

 Club career

 Jones started his career playing with Danubio FC in the Uruguayan Top Division.
-He made his debut on 19 September 2009, on a 2-2 draw against River Plate.
+He made his debut on 19 September 2009, in a 2–2 draw against River Plate.

 In mid 2010 he was transferred to Eredivisie side FC Groningen.
-He scored his first goal in Netherlands on the 27 April 2012 against De Graafschap.
+He scored his first goal in the Netherlands on 27 April 2012 against De Graafschap.
 He was never able to be part of the first eleven and therefore was sent on loan to FC Emmen.

 In August 2013, both Groningen and Jones decided to dissolve his contract.
 Jones returned to Uruguay and signed a two-year contract with Defensor.

-In August 2014, he went to Bogota to play for La Equidad.
+In August 2014, he went to Bogotá to play for La Equidad.
 In October of that year he broke his shoulder with muscles and for this injury surgery was needed and he was out for 3,5 months.

 After playing a half year for La Equidad he went in January 2015 to play for San Martín (San Juan) in San Juan, Argentina, again an accident happened while training and Matias broke in May 2015 his leg and needed undergoing surgery.